obivandamme/Workshop/GameData/Workshop/Readme.txt

     Processing of Ore into MaterialParts
     Pause and cancel current production

+Revision History

+1.0.0
+- Updated to KSP 1.2
+- The current production can now be paused/resumed and cancelled altogether.

 License

 OSE Workshop is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license, which means